Frequently Asked Questions

 High SEER models are generally more expensive, but can easily make up the difference by reducing your home energy bills over the long run.

 The compressor is the heart of a condensing unit.
 On a hot day, it works long and hard.
-Rheem installs the highly advanced scroll compressor in every Rheem condensing unit we produce.
+Bryant installs the highly advanced scroll compressor in every Bryant condensing unit we produce.
 Scroll Compressors are recognized by the industry as the leader in reliability, efficiency and quiet operation.

 Other features to look for include louvered steel cabinets that protect the coils from damage and expensive repair bills.

 Also, with some condensing units, the fan can be another source of bothersome noise.
-Rheem units have a grill design that minimizes air restriction for quieter fan operation.
+Bryant units have a grill design that minimizes air restriction for quieter fan operation.